eoda-macs401/earth_ocean_data_analysis/Pages/.ipynb_checkpoints/installing_jupyterlab-checkpoint.md

 ```
 $ jupyter lab
 ```
 7. This will open up a Jupyter Lab session in a browser.
-Follow the guide here: to start to familiarize yourself with the functions within Jupyter Lab.
+Follow the guide: [**Intro to JupyterLab**](../Pages/intro_to_jupyterlab)  to start to familiarize yourself with the functions within Jupyter Lab.
 8. Moving on to excercises like the Unix Tutorial - you will want to use the terminal, accessed within Jupyter Lab to access your computers directory structure, etc.

 ### Mac (or Linux if you have one!)